 Goals and Benefits of a Sales Assessment

 When you hear the word “assessment,” most people think of a property appraisal.
 But assessments are not just for properties and taxes.
-As sales leaders, we are required to periodically assess our sales organization.
+As sales leaders, you are required to periodically assess our sales organization.
 A sales assessment is an itemized evaluation of the entire sales organization.
-The purpose of a sales assessment is to uncover inefficiency, bottlenecks, and find improvement opportunities.
-In this article, we will explore what to include in a sales assessment, who should conduct it, and why your organization should consider a sales assessments on a regular basis.

 The sales assessment measures both qualitative and quantitative data on people and processes.
 The easy part of the assessment is to look at the numbers in the CRM to measure closing rates and client lifetime value.
 The more difficult aspect of it is measuring the qualitative aspects of your sales team.
 This requires time shadowing sales reps in the field or listening to recorded calls or presentations online.
 Both qualitative and quantitative measurements are needed to have a thorough view of the entire sales process.

-Most organizations share a similar goal in 2022, increase revenue.
+Most organizations share a similar goal in 2024: increase revenue.
 However, many firms are creating sales forecasts for next year based on inefficient sales processes.
 The best way to improve sales is to fully understand what is currently working well and what can be improved.
-That is the purpose of a sales assessment.
-It is critical step for organizations looking to improve sales performance without just increasing the marketing budget or growing headcount.
-A detailed assessment will provide:

 Goals